jasperproject/jasperproject.github.io/documentation/software/index.md

 ![Jasper Client Architecture](architecture.png)

-Main.py is the program that orchestrates all of Jasper.
+main.py is the program that orchestrates all of Jasper.
 It creates mic, profile, and conversation instances.
-Conversation receives mic and profile from main then creates a notifier and brain.
-Brain receives the mic and profile originally descended from main and loads all the interactive components into memory.
-Brain is essentially the interface between developer-written modules and the core framework.
-Each module must implement isValid() and handle() functions and define a WORDS list.
+Next, the conversation instance is fed the mic and profile as inputs, from which it creates a notifier and a brain.

+The brain then receives the mic and profile originally descended from main and loads all the interactive components into memory.
+The brain is essentially the interface between developer-written modules and the core framework.
+Each module must implement `isValid()` and `handle()` functions, as well as define a `WORDS = [...]` list.

 To learn more about how Jasper interactive modules work and how to write your own, check out the [API guide](/documentation/api)